jddev273/streamed-chatgpt-api/README.md

 # Streamed ChatGPT API With Node

 A Node.js module for streaming ChatGPT API responses using the OpenAI API.
-I created this because I had issues with another module, it kept freezing, which was unacceptable for the user.

-So i added a number of timeouts so that it would automatically retry, and throw an error if things got disconnected.
+Streamed ChatGPT API allows users to fetch AI-generated responses in real-time.
+This module was created due to issues with other modules that were causing freezing, which provided a poor user experience.
+Various timeouts have been implemented to automatically retry and throw errors in case of disconnections.

+## Introduction

+ChatGPT is an advanced AI language model developed by OpenAI.
+This module enables you to interact with the ChatGPT API, allowing you to send messages and receive AI-generated responses in real-time.
+The OpenAI API provides access to various models, including the gpt-3.5-turbo model, which is used by default in this module.

 ## Installation